ivan-zdravkov/free-water-tips/README.md

 - **Spread the Word**: Share the project with your friends, family, and community.
 - **Add Locations**: If you know of places that serve free drinking water, add them to our database.
 - **Contribute**: Help us improve the project by contributing code, reporting issues, or suggesting features.
-Find out how in the [Technical Guide](./docs/technical-guide.md).
+Find out how in the [Contributing Guide](CONTRIBUTING.md).

 ## Monetization